-Tutoring in all subjects is offered at the Learning Lab.
-Walk-in tutoring is available for Math, Biology, Chemistry, Writing, Business, Speech, and more.
+Tutoring is available at the Learning Lab in the Reta King Library.
+Tutoring is available for most Math, Biology, Chemistry, Writing, and Speech classes.
 Appointments are recommended and can be made below!
+Hours: 8am-9pm.

 Sometimes you need help at 2:00am, or only have a quick question, or a video is the best explanation.
 At these times it helps to know some of the resources available on-demand.